rgarner/parslet-spike/LEARNINGS.md

   and what access is required to make it so.
 It could be as simple as a field in `frameworks`.
 - Having FDL recognises that defining a framework is an iterative process and positions such definition as a quasi-development activity rather than field-filling
+- Parslet is about as easy as you could make a parser for Ruby devs

 ### The neutral